 We blend established usability principles with accessibility best practices that meet the Web Content Accessibility Guidelines (WCAG) 2.0 to deliver sites that balance user needs and expectations.
 The result: You expand your reach, enhance your brand, and reduce your risk of litigation.

 Pricing is based on the number and size or your website(s).
-Contact us today for an estimate and get started on making your current website or a new website 508 compliant.
-Email us or call us at (859) 781-4021.
+Contact us today for more information or to get started on an estimate.
+Email or call Patty Bigner, at (859) 240-9654.

 Advantages to Improving Your Website’s Accessibility